holycrap872/ucls-ml-ai/CourseMaterial/08_app_development_2/00_eoy_kickoff/lesson_plan.md

     - Walk through it
     - Goal of it
     - Have rest of this class and all of next class to work on it
+- **Pre-mortem** (~10m)
+    - Before you start building, write a paragraph imagining your project failed and explaining why
+    - What went wrong?
+Be specific — technical, team, scope
+    - We'll revisit this at midpoint and compare to actual outcomes
+    - Remember: we practiced this in the teaching unit
 - Go!

 ### Homework